 - liver - I like to use beef liver for this old-fashioned liver recipe, but you can also use pork or veal liver.
 I would say use veal liver if you are a beginner.

-- fruit and vegetables - large onions and an apple.
+- fruit and vegetables - large onion(s) and an apple.

 - bacon - feel free to use regular or turkey bacon.

-- flour - regular flour, (arrowroot, or tapioca flour for paleo).
+- all-purpose flour - regular flour, (arrowroot, or tapioca flour for paleo).
 Use a mixture of almond flour and parmesan cheese and a 1:1 ratio to keep this recipe keto.

 - vegetable or chicken stock.

-how to make Old Fashioned Liver and Onions
+how to make it

 method 1: pan-fry the liver